big-ab-games/robo-instructus-translation/README.md

 ![](https://user-images.githubusercontent.com/2331607/61449475-ee2c4c80-a94c-11e9-9390-3832f9c7f1e0.png)

 ## About
 This project exists to provide a way for open source community translations to be used in game.
-As an English solo developer with limited resources I'm not able to fund professional translations, so this repository can provide a route to a translated game that otherwise wouldn't exist.
+As a solo developer with limited resources I'm not able to fund professional translations, so this repository can provide a route to a translated game that otherwise wouldn't exist.

 Language | [1.
 Interface & tutorials](#1-interface-menus-tutorial-overlays "Interface, menus, tutorial overlays") | [2.
 Store Description](#2-game-store-description "Game description that appears in Steam & other stores.") | The rest of the game
 :---: | :---: | :---: | :---: